arslantolga/arslantolga/README.md

 ### Hi there 👋
+Hello, I'm Tolga, an Electrical and Electronics Engineer.
+Currently, I work as a System Administrator at the Ministry of Interior.
+I am responsible for ensuring the smooth operation of the entire network system at my workplace.
+Additionally, I have a keen interest in software development and constantly strive to enhance my skills through courses and certifications on platforms like Udemy and YouTube.
+My GitHub profile showcases repositories consisting of project assignments from these courses as well as personal projects.
+I am particularly drawn to Python, HTML, CSS, and Django within the realm of software development.
+I thoroughly enjoy continuous self-improvement and aspire to enhance my expertise in web development.
+Feel free to explore my repositories for relevant content in these areas.
+- 🔭 I’m currently working on Web Development
+- 🌱 I’m currently learning Python, HTML, CSS, Django
+- 📫 How to reach me: linkedin.com/in/tolga-arslan-198083107 and eng.tolgaarslan@gmail.com
 <!--
 **arslantolga/arslantolga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.